hexbatch/apple-core/v1/docs/layers/h-interaction-layers/boards.md

 Some board integrations it makes more sense to use a protected message set for chat or reply chains, for things like chat conversations, or message board replies.
 For example, a new top level email can be a new item, and the replies under it can be protected message tokens in that message set.

+## Agent networking

+Each agent type, email or jabber, has a network type, as defined by this layer from a basic network type. and each user account from a network inherits from the user type and the network type.
+This is called a board-account type

+When a board makes an item, that item also inherits from the board-account type